Tulip-Dev/tulip/doc/user/workspace.rst

 Pixel oriented view
 ===================

 The pixel oriented view gives you four different solutions to sort your nodes depending of the values on a given property.
-To illustrate its use and its capabilities, we will use the dataset introduced previously, which can be downloaded :download:`here <./_documents/Cars_data.tlpx>` in its Tulip project form, or :download:`here<./_documents/04cars_data.csv>`, in its CSV form.
+To illustrate its use and its capabilities, we use the dataset introduced previously, which can be downloaded :download:`here <./_documents/Cars_data.tlpx>` in its Tulip project form, or :download:`here<./_documents/04cars_data.csv>`, in its CSV form.

 .. image:: _images/i_pixel_main.png
     :width: 600